On 15 November 2017, a proposal was set forth by the Danish Parliament to amend existing tax law regarding the deduction of payroll costs.

 A ruling from the Supreme Court in 2017 stated that it be required that payroll costs be separated into costs that are incurred in connection with the operations of the company and those that are incurred in connection with acquisitions/restructurings.
 Costs in connection with acquisitions/restructurings are non-deductible.

-The proposed bill will seek to amend this, so that all payroll costs incurred by a company in regards to its own employees will become deductible.
-The proposal is expected to be processed quickly, as the law is to come into force on 1 January 2018.
-The current proposal also suggests a retroactive effect till the tax year of 2008.
+The proposed bill seeks to amend this, so that all payroll costs incurred by a company in regards to its own employees will become deductible.
+The bill was adopted with effect from 1 January 2018, and salary expenses should therefore generally be tax deductible.
+The change applies retroactively until the tax year of 2008.

 Following up on Action 5 of the base erosion and profit shifting (BEPS) initiative, Denmark has also agreed to participate in the compulsory spontaneous exchange of information.
 This will include (i) binding tax rulings related to beneficiary tax regimes, (ii) cross-border advance pricing agreements (APAs) and all types of cross-border binding rulings related to transfer pricing, (iii) cross-border binding rulings whereby a one-sided reduction of the taxable income has been made without this being reflected in the taxpayer’s financial statements, (iv) binding rulings regarding permanent establishments (PEs), and (v) binding rulings regarding conduit companies.